SAISD Mobile App

 This course provides an overview of the various fields of science, technology, engineering, and mathematics and their interrelationships.
 Students will develop engineering communication skills, which include computer graphics, modeling, and presentations, by using a variety of computer hardware and software applications to complete assignments and projects.

-Software focus: Intro to Autodesk AutoCAD
+Software focus: Intro to 3D Modeling (AutoCAD, etc.)

 Year 2 – Robotics (1 credit)